Richard Bach: Personal life

 Bach had six children with his first wife, Bette Jeanne Franks.
 Also a pilot, she is the author of Patterns: Tales of Flying and of Life, a book about her life as a pilot and single mother.
 She typed and edited most of Richard's aviation writing.
 They divorced in 1970, and Bach spent years without seeing his children.

 His and Bette's son Jonathan, named after the titular character in Bach's bestseller, Jonathan Livingston Seagull, is a software engineer and journalist.
 He wrote the 1993 book Above the Clouds, about growing up without knowing his father and then later meeting him as a college student.
 Richard gave his approval, although he noted that it included some personal history he would "rather not see in print."

-Their other children are Robert, Kristel, James Marcus Bach, Erika, and their youngest daughter, Bethany, who was killed in an accident at the age of 15 in 1985.
+Their other children are Robert, Kristel, James Marcus Bach, Erika, and their youngest daughter, Bethany, who died in an accident at the age of 15 in 1985.

-In 1981, Bach married actress Leslie Parrish, whom he met during the making of the film Jonathan Livingston Seagull.
+In 1981, Bach married the actress Leslie Parrish, whom he had met during the making of the film Jonathan Livingston Seagull.
 She featured significantly in two of his subsequent books: The Bridge Across Forever and One, which primarily focused on their relationship and Bach's concept of soulmates.
 They divorced in 1999.

 Bach married his third wife, Sabryna Nelson-Alexopoulos, in April 1999.
 They divorced on April 1, 2011.

+Bach has been married to his fourth wife, Melinda Kellogg, since November, 2020.